-Do not use steam washers.
-The high pressure water jet can damage your bike.
+Do not use steam jet or high pressure cleaner.
+The hard water jet can damage your bike.

 Good maintenance will increase the life of your bike and its components.
 Clean and maintain your bike regularly.

 For wet cleaning, use a gentle water jet or a bucket of water and a sponge.